What are SSH and SSH2?

 instructions, see How do I set up SSH public-key authentication to connect to a

 - At IU, what SSH/SFTP clients are supported and where can I get them?

-- SSH Installation and Use from the University Information Security Office (UISO) at IU
+- Using SSH from the University Information Security Office (UISO) at IU

 - employees.org SSH FAQ

 This is document aelc in the Knowledge Base.

 - Fill out this form to submit your issue to the UITS Support Center.

 - Please note that you must be affiliated with Indiana University to receive support.